OysteinAmundsen/gymsystems/README.md

 ```bash
 npm run docker:dev
 ```
+The docker container shoud be setup with a volume mounted from your local file system, so that data will be persisted even if the docker container goes down, is rebuilt or, for whatever other reason, dissapears.

 ### Server

-You can start this project up in two ways.
-Either:
+You can start the server bit of this project up in two ways:

+1. Build once and serve

 ```bash
 npm run build
 npm run server
 ```

 This will build the backend and frontend, and start up the server on [localhost:3000](http://localhost:3000).

-Or if you want to run the project in `dev` mode:
+2. Build continously and serve

 ```bash
 npm run dev
 ```
 This command will continuously build the backend while you develop, and restart the Node Express server when build is done.
 This will not affect changes you make in the `client` though.

 ### Client